Do you own a business in Newton?

 - See a list of upcoming events here.

-- NEW!!
-Information on the new, streamlined Sidewalk Permitting process is now online.
+- Information on the new, streamlined Sidewalk Permitting process is now online.
 In Spring 2013, the Board of Aldermen passed a new ordinance to encourage outdoor seating at restaurants, as long as these seats do not interfere with passageway on the public sidewalks.
 Learn more about our simplied process.

 Looking to start a business in Newton?